-SCHOOL ENGINEERING
+SCHOOL ENGINEERI NG

 ACADEMIC UNIT DEPARTMENT OF COMPUTER SCIENCE AND

 ENGINEERI ENGINEERING

-LEVEL OF STUDIES UNDERGRA UNDERGRADUATE
+LEVEL OF STUDIES UNDERGRA DUATE

 COURSE CODE MYY041 SEMESTER >=6

-COURSE TITLE Complex Da ta Management
+COURSE TITLE Complex Da ta Management :

-if credits are awarded for separate co lectures, laboratory exercises, etc. If the EPENDENT TEACHING ACTIVITIES warded for separate components of the course, e.g. tory exercises, etc. If the credits are awarded for the se, give the weekly teaching hours and the total credits WEEKLY TEACHING HOURS
+if credits are awarded for separate co lectures, laboratory exercises, etc. If the whole of the course, give the weekly teach components of the course, e.g. the credits are awarded for the

-Lectures / Tutorials
+Lectures / Tutorials 5 5

 Add rows if necessary.
-The organisation of methods used are described in detail at (a the teaching
+The organisation of methods used are described in detail at (a

+COURSE TYPE special back ground

+general background,

-COURSE TYPE general background, special background, specialised general knowledge, skills development
+special background, specialised general knowledge, skills development

-PREREQUISITE COURSES:
+PREREQUISITE COURSES: -

-LANGUAGE OF INSTRUCTION and EXAMINATIONS:
+LANGUAGE OF INSTRUCTION and EXAMINATIONS: = -

 IS THE COURSE OFFERED TO ERASMUS STUDENTS YES

-COURSE WEBSITE (URL) http://ecourse.uoi.gr/course/view.php?id=1040
+COURSE WEBSITE (URL) http://ecour se.uoi.gr/course /view.php?id=104 0

-$The \ course \ learning \ outcomes, specific \ knowledge, skills \ and \ competences \ of \ an \ appropriate \ level, which \ the \ students \ will \ acquire \ with \ the \ successful \ completion \ of \ the \ course \ are \ described.$
+The course learning outcomes, specific knowledge, skills and competences of an appropriate level, which the students will acquire with the successful completion of the course are described.